-Indicator Title 26.
+Indicator Title 29.
 Record of Articulation initiatives Definition A dynamic NQF facilitates access to, and mobility and progression within education, training and career paths.
 It is not enough for SAQA to publish policies.
 SAQA must also ensure that stakeholders implement these policies.
 The purpose of this indicator is to provide the Minister with a report on progress made by SAQA and the QCs in implementing the Articulation Policy.

 Source of Data SAQA, DHET and the QCs reports culminating in a combined report.
 Method of calculation/assessment SAQA, DHET and the QCs each produce an update on their Articulation activities.
 SAQA uses these updates to compile the consolidated report for the Minister: HESI.
 The consolidated report is first approved by the SAQA Board in March before being sent to the Minister: HESI in April each year.
 Assumptions Sufficient funding is available to implement the Articulation Policy and the QCs supply their reports in line with SAQA guidelines, timeously.
 Disaggregation of beneficiaries (where applicable) N/A Spatial transformation (where applicable) N/A Reporting cycle Annual Desired performance SAQA completes the consolidated report for the Minister, the Board approves it, and SAQA sends it to the Minister: HESI within 30 days after the financial year-end.
-Indicator responsibility Head: Stakeholder Relations; Executive: Strategy, Governance, People, legal, Stakeholder Relations and Communications Division.
+Indicator responsibility Manager: Strategy, Reporting, and Performance M&E Executive: Governance, People and Strategy Division.